 Learn everything about Chateau La Croix du Casse Pomerol with wine tasting notes and wine with food pairings.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Croix du Casse History, Overview

 Chateau La Croix du Casse was purchased by Philippe Casteja in 2005.
 Casteja bought the estate from the Audy family, who bought the vineyard in 1956.
-The Audy were better known for owning the renown Chateau Clinet.
+The Audy was better known for owning the reknown Chateau Clinet.

 The Casteja family were experienced chateau owners and negociants with estates on both banks, including another Pomerol estate, Domaine de l’Eglise.